tbdsux/tbdsux/README.md

 ### Hi there 👋

 I am a student  and is currently exploring the programming world.

+I am a beginner and a newbie programmer.

 I code but I have no money, so I rely on free services.